llm-bible/llm-bible.github.io/_publications/reynolds2021multiversal.markdown

 bibkey: reynolds2021multiversal
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2102.06391"}
-tags: ['Model Architecture', 'Tools', 'Reinforcement Learning', 'GPT', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'Tools', 'GPT', 'Model Architecture', 'Reinforcement Learning']
 ---
 The virtuosity of language models like GPT-3 opens a new world of possibility for human-AI collaboration in writing.
 In this paper, we present a framework in